pluralsight/guides/in-review/front-end-javascript/filter-components-in-angularjs/article.md

     </body>
     <html>
     ```
-    * In the above example `products` is an actual array and shows a filtered values based on the key entering in searchText.
+    * In the example, `products` is an actual array that shows a set of filtered values based on the input, `"searchText"`.

     ##### Source Code :